An RBM network consists of:

 This is still a local optimization method, so we can still get stuck in local optima.
 To avoid this, we use stochastic (random) neurons.
 Each neuron is on or off according to a probability that is established by its input current:

 where is a temperature parameter.
 This idea comes from statistical mechanics.
-Essentially, higher temperature makes the sigmoid curve flatten so that there is more movement back and fourth between the states.
+Essentially, higher temperature makes the sigmoid curve flatter so that there is more movement back and forth between the states.

 Let’s say we want to find out whether neuron is on: